AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 Although Maestro is part of Workfront, it comes with proprietary concepts and terminology.
 Ensure you are familiar with the Maestro concepts before embarking on setting up Maestro for your organization.

-The work frame for Maestro is fully customizable.
+The framework for Maestro is fully customizable.
 You can create all record types, their attributes, and any fields associated with them to suit the exact needs of your organization.

 The following are the main Maestro objects and concepts: